 Together with your practitioner you will draw up a treatment plan.
 This contains among other things the goals that you want to achieve with your treatment.
 You will also sign the treatment plan digitally on your practitioner’s computer.
 You will also automatically be sent a copy of the treatment plan via email after signing.

-If you are dissatisfied with (the progress of) your therapy, try to discuss this first with your (directing) practitioner.
+If you are dissatisfied with (the progress of) your therapy, try to discuss this first with your (main) practitioner.
 If you are not able to work it out together we have a complaints procedure that you can find here.

 If you don’t come to an appointment or cancel an appointment less than 24 hours in advance this is called a no-show.
 We are allowed to send you an invoice of € 50,- per no-show.
 You must pay this yourself and you typically can not get reimbursements for this from your healthcare insurer.